chlwlgns524/Spring-framework-practice/README.md

 **Coding scenario**
 > MyApp object will make use of BaseballCoach object using getDailyWorkout().
 > However, MyApp.class should be configurable.
 It can easily change the coach for another sport.
-So, I should be able to plug in a variety of coaches into MyApp obejct.
+So, I should be able to plug in a variety of Coach objects into MyApp obejct.